US-CBP/ngx-cbp-theme/CONTRIBUTING.md

 Lib -> This is src/app

-Demo -> This is the demo app.
+KitchenSink -> This is the demo app.

-# Demo
+# Kitchen Sink

 This is for development of components to quickly see the components in works.
 Based on angular-cli.

 # Why Lib is not angular-cli ?

-Only the Demo app is based on angular-cli however the lib uses gulp and angular-cli both. angular-cli is used to quickly scaffolding new components etc.
+Only the Kitchen Sink app is based on angular-cli however the lib uses gulp and angular-cli both. angular-cli is used to quickly scaffolding new components etc.
 However in order to overcome meet the Angular package Format i.e. to make this consumable we make direct use of Angular Compilers and other utilities which needs more choreography than simple package.json can handle hence gulp is also used.